peterhychan/peterhychan-page/README.md

 # Personal Portfolio (New)

 ## About
 This is the source code of Ho Yeung (Peter)'s current [Personal Portfolio page](https://peterhychan-page.hoychanan.now.sh/).

+### This app is upgraded from my previous version of [personal portfolio](https://github.com/peterhychan/peterhychan-page-fetch).

 ### How it works
 This application fetch projects information from static info inside the `utils` folder of the project.
 The application is written in React.js, which the state management is done by React Hooks (useState), and styled by TailwindCSS.